stekc/Keto-Bot/README.md

 Setup without Docker:

+0. You may need to install dependencies manually.
+Refer to the docker-compose.yml file.

 1. `git clone https://github.com/stekc/Keto-Bot`

 2. Copy and rename .env.example to .env and config.json.example to config.json, then fill out the required fields.